2KAbhishek/tdo.nvim/README.md

 `tdo.nvim` adds the following commands:

 - `Tdo <args>`: open today's todo when no `args`, accepts `args` same as [tdo](https://github.com/2kabhishek/tdo?tab=readme-ov-file#-usage)
+  - Supports tab completion for file paths and fuzzy matching
 - `TdoEntry <offset>`: open today's journal entry, accepts `offset`
 - `TdoNote`: create new note with title, if left empty creates a draft with current timestamp
 - `TdoTodos`: show all your incomplete todos